-From a chart, select MENU > Layers > Other Vessels.
+From a chart, select Menu > Layers > Other Vessels.

-- DSC: Sets how DSC vessels and trails appear on the chart, and shows the DSC list. - AIS: Sets how AIS vessels and trails appear on the chart, and shows the AIS list. - Details: Shows other vessel details on the chart. - Proj.
-Heading: Sets the projected heading time for AISactivated and MARPA-tagged vessels. - Collision Alarm: Sets the safe-zone collision alarm (Setting the Safe-Zone Collision Alarm, page 11).
+DSC: Sets how DSC vessels and trails appear on the chart, and shows the DSC list

+AIS: Sets how AIS vessels and trails appear on the chart, and shows the AIS list.

+MARPA: Sets how MARPA vessels and trails appear on the chart, and shows the MARPA list.

+Details: Shows other vessel details on the chart.

+Proj.
+Heading: Sets the projected heading time for AIS-activated and MARPA-tagged vessels.

+Collision Alarm: Sets the safe-zone collision alarm (Setting the Safe-Zone Collision Alarm, page 12).